shumarb/fxconvert/README.md

 6. Select `Run 'Runner.main()'`.
 7. Check the `console` for messages indicating the results of the currency conversion attempts.
 8. Examine the `logging.log` file created after running the application.
 Its contents will correspond to the `console` messages.
+9. Check `users.json` for successful currency conversion updates.
-9. To `reset users.json` to its original state, run `git restore src/main/resources/users.json` in the terminal.
+10. To `reset users.json` to its original state, run `git restore src/main/resources/users.json` in the terminal.

 ## Tech Stack
 - Programming: Java.